ahumenberger/Absynth.jl/README.md

 julia> using Absynth
 ```

 Absynth makes use of SMT solving at its core.
-As such you should have an SMT solver like Z3 [1] or Yices [2] installed.
+As such you should have an SMT solver like [Z3](https://github.com/Z3Prover/z3) or [Yices](http://yices.csl.sri.com/) installed.

 You can check if Absynth can find Z3 or Yices by trying to call the constructor of the solver, that is, `Z3()` or `Yices()`.
 If this does not throw an error, then Z3 and/or Yices are available.